cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Start the timer:
 ~~~~~~~~~~~~~~~~
 - Timer can be started in the following 3 ways:
-   - when ENABLE_BIT of CFG_REG_LO or CFG_REG_HI is '1'.
+   - When ENABLE_BIT of CFG_REG_LO or CFG_REG_HI is '1'.
-   - when the event_lo_i or event_hi_i signal is read as '1' and IEM_BIT of CFG_REG_LO or CFG_REG_HI is '1'.
+   - When the event_lo_i or event_hi_i signal is read as '1' and IEM_BIT of CFG_REG_LO or CFG_REG_HI is '1'.
-   - when TIMER_START_LO or TIMER_START_HI is any value other than '0'.
+   - When TIMER_START_LO or TIMER_START_HI is any value other than '0'.
 - Once the timer is started FW can observe the counter value getting incremented in the TIMER_VAL_LO or TIMER_VAL_HI CSR.

 Stop the timer:
 ~~~~~~~~~~~~~~~~
 - Timer can be stopped in the following 2 ways:
-   - when ENABLE_BIT of CFG_REG_LO or CFG_REG_HI is '0'.
+   - When ENABLE_BIT of CFG_REG_LO or CFG_REG_HI is '0'.
-   - when stoptimer_i is '1'.
+   - When stoptimer_i is '1'.
 - Once the timer is stopped FW can observe the counter value remain the same in the TIMER_VAL_LO or TIMER_VAL_HI CSR.

 Reset the timer:
 ~~~~~~~~~~~~~~~~
-- Timer can be resetted in the following 2 ways:
+- Timer can be reset in the following 2 ways:
    - When the RESET_BIT in the CFG_REG_LO or CFG_REG_HI CSR is '1'.
    - When the RESET_LO in the TIMER_RESET_LO or TIMER_RESET_HI CSR is '1'.
-- Once the timer is stopped FW can observe the counter value resetted to '0' in the TIMER_VAL_LO or TIMER_VAL_HI CSR.
+- Once the timer is stopped FW can observe the counter value reset to '0' in the TIMER_VAL_LO or TIMER_VAL_HI CSR.

 Interrupt generation: